ryan-di/reading-redux-source-code/Part 2 – createStore.md

 On a high level, we know that `createStore` creates a Redux `store` that holds the complete state of our app.
 We must give `createStore` a reducer.
 Optionally, we can provide `preloadedState` and/or an `enhancer`.
 The `preloadedState` will be used as the initial state and the `enhancer` is a function that can be used to enhance the `store` with third-party capabilities.

 The `store` object returned from `createStore` holds the state of our application.
-This `store` object has methods that we can use to get the current state, update the state, and attach observers that will be invoked when the state gets updated.
+This `store` object has methods that we can use to get the current state, update the state, and attach observers that will be invoked when an action is dispatched against the `store` object.

 Structurally, `createStore` is a factory function.
 It declares the internal states and defines the methods for `store`,  put them together to create and return a `store` object.